IBM/predict-fraud-using-auto-ai/README.md

 ![](https://github.com/IBM/predict-fraud-using-auto-ai/blob/master/images/shap_ft_imp.png)

-With this, we have come to the end of this code pattern where we can compare the ease of using AutoAI to build predictive models vs creating a new jupyter notebook to build and evaluate predictive models. `There's considerable reduction of time in building and deploying the models using AutoAI because it handles missing values, outliers, feature engineering & hyper parameters optimization on the fly and selects the best algorithm as per the dataset.` If you are a developer who wants to build the model quickly and deploy it for being production ready, then AutoAI is for you which can help in taking decisions faster and gives a detailed overview of the data.
+With this, we have come to the end of this code pattern where we can compare the ease of using AutoAI to build predictive models vs creating a new jupyter notebook to build and evaluate predictive models. `There's considerable reduction of time in building and deploying the models using AutoAI because it handles missing values, outliers, feature engineering & hyper parameters optimization on the fly and selects the best algorithm as per the dataset.` If you are a developer or a data scientist who wants to build the model quickly and deploy it for being production ready, then AutoAI is for you which will help in taking decisions faster and gives a detailed overview of the attribute relationships within the data.

 ## More to come :